 But rapid releases are really hard to do as a solo author, and they require a lot of preparation.
-As a solution, many authors have turned to collaboration.
+As a solution, many authors have turned to collaboration agreements of various types.

 But how exactly do you write a book with another author?
 In this article, we’ll explore how to co-author a book while streamlining your workflow.

 How to Co-Author a Book: Top 5 Tips

 With a successful partnership, co-authoring can feel like a match made in heaven, but sometimes it can really go wrong.
 Most of the mistakes come from an unequal share of the workload and/or unclear responsibilities and of course, the dreaded lack of communication.